CLIO has been officially presented at the 1991 AES (Audio Engineering Society)

 In its 25th anniversary Audiomatica again reinvents CLIO reaching its tenth release.
 Today CLIO is capable of an outstanding number of measurements in a single package and still adds new functionality like Fast-Track™ Rub&Buzz and 3-D measurements.

-During the years CLIO has been sold to over 10000 end users in 65 different countries.
+During the years CLIO has been sold to over 20000 end users in 70 different countries worldwide.